wyfo/apischema/docs/conversions.md

 ## Conversion object

 In previous example, conversions where registered using only converter functions.
-However, everywhere you can pass a converter, you can also pass a `apischema.conversions.Conversion` instance.
-`Conversion` allows adding additional metadata to conversion than a function can do ; it can also be used to precise converter source/target when annotations are not available.
+However, it can also be done by passing a `apischema.conversions.Conversion` instance.
+It allows specifying additional metadata to conversion (see [next sections](#sub-conversions) for examples) and precise converter source/target when annotations are not available.

 ```python
 {!conversion_object.py!}